 - # of Licenses - The total number of licenses for the course

-- Max Possible Spend - The total price for all licenses of the course, if you would have bought them up front
+- Max Possible Spend - The total price for all licenses of the course, if you purchased them in advance

 - Savings - Max Possible Spend - Actual Spent